robinkyl002/startup/README.md

 - Header and footer modified with Bootstrap and additional styling to make it look more modern
 - Backgrounds resized to fit the screen
 - Text colors changed to show up on the background

+## JavaScript Deliverables

+- Added functionality to store username in local storage
+- Added way to identify if person was logged in and changed nav bar item to display "Log out" if so
+- Added beginning of function to allow interaction and playing.